syntraaid-group12/syntraaid-docs/manuals/volunteer-manual.md

 ## Introduction

-Welcome to SyntraAid, a volunteer management platform designed to help volunteers connect with nonprofit organizations, manage tasks, track attendance, and stay updated on activities and events.
+SyntraAid is a volunteer coordination platform designed to help volunteers manage assigned tasks, log attendance hours, and track contribution records within NGO projects.

-This manual provides a step-by-step guide for volunteers using the SyntraAid platform.
+This manual explains how volunteers use the platform based on the implemented system workflow and approved project requirements.

 ---

-# Getting Started
+# 1. Volunteer Invitation and Account Creation

+Volunteers do not self-register on the platform.

+An NGO administrator sends an invitation link to the volunteer email address.

-## Creating an Account
+## Steps to Create an Account

-1. Open the SyntraAid application.
-2. Click on the “Sign Up” button.
-3. Enter your personal details:
-   - Full Name
-   - Email Address
-   - Password
-4. Click “Create Account”.

-## Logging In

-1. Open the application.
+1. Open the invitation link sent by the administrator.
-2. Enter your email and password.
+2. Create a password.
-3. Click “Login”.
+3. Submit the registration form.
+4. Access the volunteer dashboard after account creation is completed.

 ---

-# Completing Your Profile
+# 2. Volunteer Profile Setup

-After logging in, volunteers can complete their profile by:
+After account creation, volunteers complete their profile information.

-1. Uploading a profile picture.
-2. Adding contact information.
-3. Selecting volunteer interests.
-4. Saving profile changes.

-Keeping your profile updated helps coordinators assign suitable tasks.
+## Profile Fields

+The volunteer profile contains the following fields:

+- First Name
+- Last Name
+- Bio
+- Skills
+- Available Days
+- Available Times

+## Updating Profile Information

+1. Open the Profile section from the navigation menu.
+2. Edit the required profile fields.
+3. Save the updated information.

+The saved information is used by coordinators when assigning volunteers to projects.

 ---

-# Understanding the Dashboard
+# 3. Volunteer Dashboard

-The volunteer dashboard provides access to:
+The Volunteer Dashboard provides access to assigned work and participation records.

+## Dashboard Sections

+The dashboard contains:

-- Assigned Tasks
+- Assigned tasks
-- Attendance Records
-- Notifications
+- Personal hours summary
-- Events
+- Participation history
-- Profile Settings
+- Recognition panel

-The dashboard helps volunteers easily manage their activities in one place.
+Volunteers use the dashboard to monitor assigned responsibilities and contribution records.

 ---

-# Managing Tasks
+# 4. Task Management

+Volunteers receive assigned tasks from project coordinators.

 ## Viewing Assigned Tasks

-1. Navigate to the “Tasks” section.
+1. Open the dashboard.
-2. View all assigned volunteer activities.
+2. Select an assigned task.
-3. Click on a task to see more details.
+3. Review the task description and due date.

 ## Updating Task Status

-Volunteers can:
-- Mark tasks as completed
+Volunteers can update task progress using the available status options:

+- Not Started
+- In Progress
+- Blocked
+- Completed

+## Task Details Page

+The task detail page contains:

+- Task description
+- Status selector
+- Notes input
-- Track progress
+- Due date
-- View deadlines
+- Assignees

 ---

-# Attendance Tracking
+# 5. Attendance Logging

+Attendance is logged against projects.

 ## Logging Attendance

-1. Open the Attendance section.
+1. Open the Attendance screen.
-2. Select the assigned event or activity.
+2. Select a project.
-3. Click “Mark Attendance”.
+3. Enter hours worked.
+4. Submit the attendance entry.

-## Viewing Attendance History
+## Attendance Screen Elements

-Volunteers can review:
-- Previous attendance records
+The attendance screen contains:

+- Date field
+- Hours input
-- Participation history
+- Project selector
-- Event attendance details
+- Cumulative total display

+Submitted attendance records contribute to the volunteer participation history and cumulative hours record.

 ---

-# Notifications
+# 6. Notifications

-The notification section keeps volunteers updated about:

-- New tasks
+Volunteers receive notifications related to assigned work and deadlines.

+## Notification Types

+The system provides:

-- Upcoming events
+- In-app notifications
-- Announcements
+- Email alerts
-- Attendance reminders
+- Deadline reminders

+Notifications help volunteers monitor task progress and participation activity.

 ---

-# Mobile Access

-SyntraAid is accessible on mobile devices, allowing volunteers to:

-- Receive updates on the go
+# 7. Participation History and Contribution Records

+SyntraAid maintains a participation history for each volunteer.

+The participation record includes:

+- Logged attendance hours
-- Track activities
+- Assigned projects
-- Manage tasks easily
+- Completed tasks
+- Contribution history

+Volunteers can review their recorded activity from the dashboard.

 ---

-# Support
+# 8. Recognition Panel

-For support or technical assistance, contact the SyntraAid support team.
+The dashboard contains a recognition panel that displays volunteer contribution milestones.

+Recognition information is based on participation history and recorded contribution activity.

 ---

-# Conclusion

-Thank you for volunteering with SyntraAid.
-Your contributions help create positive impact in communities.
+# 9. Mobile Volunteer Flow

+The volunteer workflow supports mobile-first usage.

+The mobile volunteer flow includes:

+- Task list access
+- Attendance check-in
+- Notifications

+This allows volunteers to manage participation activities from mobile devices.